+Figure 13.
+A closeup seasonal map of internal waves occurrence.
+Blue labels show locations of: (a) A,B and C features in the Iceland Basin and Hatton-Rockall Basin; (b) D feature in Hatton-Rockall Basin; (c) E feature at Wyville-Thompson Ridge; (d) F feature west of the Outer Hebrides.
+Occurrence frequency values < 0.0001 have been omitted from the map for clarity.

+R: A broad, weak feature is visible east of the Humber centered on 53° 30’ N, 2° E at 15 to 30 m depth, appearing in most years and months but most strongly in 2006 and 2010-2011 and in April.
+At this depth, and with this consistency of appearance, it is possible that the feature is due to seabed effects on surface waves.

+S: A broad feature is visible over Dogger Bank at 54° 30’ N, 2° E at 15 to 25 m depth, appearing in all years and most months, most strongly from March to July.
+At this depth, and with this consistency of appearance, it is possible that the feature is due to seabed effects on surface waves.

 6. Conclusions

 In this work a methodology has been developed for processing satellite SAR sensor data to map internal waves in the UK Continental Shelf.
 We made significant advances on previous approaches by implementing automated detection of the IW features.
 This has the advantage of speeding up the analysis, enabling thousands of SAR images to be processed rather than tens.
 It also avoids the tedious and subjective manual/visual detection of IW packets, a critical factor in the generation of an accurate and comprehensive distribution map.

 We provide the first detailed and systematic distribution maps of IW occurrence across the UKCS by processing a 7-year time series of ENVISAT ASAR sensor data, acquired by the European Space Agency.
-Overall, the IW occurence maps demonstrate good agreement with prominent non-coastal seabed topographic features.
-The comparison of annual and monthly IW maps reveals high annual and seasonal variability of IWs in the UKCS.
+Overall, the IW occurrence maps demonstrate good agreement with prominent non-coastal seabed topographic features.
+The comparison of annual and monthly IW maps reveals high interannual and seasonal variability of IWs in the UKCS.

 Features revealed by this work could be investigated further by construction of time series of IW occurrence in a region of interest, followed by manual examination of the scenes contributing to each feature to check for artefacts due to meteorological events (e.g. convective storms or atmospheric gravity waves), or consistent features indicative of a permanent structure in the water.
+As structures such as wind farms or oil platforms are placed in or removed from UKCS waters, time series analysis may also reveal the effect of these structures on IW occurrence.

 Future work will address adapting the methodology to exploit SAR datasets produced by other sensors, involving experimentation with certain constants related to resolution, sensitivity and noise properties.
 For example, ESA’s Sentinel-1A and 1B paired sensors would offer an improvement in revisit time, spatial resolution and continuity in IW observations.
+The advance we have demonstrated in this automated and robust algorithm should be widely applicable to studies of the distribution and impact of internal waves in other regions around the world.

 Supplementary Materials: The final products and metadata were archived at the Centre for Environmental Data Analysis (CEDA), with discovery metadata lodged with the Marine Environmental Data and Information Network (MEDIN).
 Users can download the archive files from doi: 10.5285/d920cb54fe694711b59379f2b1b1f569